networkimprov/mnm/README.md

 _Mnm is Not Mail_

-Nor is it a message queue.
 But it is similar to e-mail!
 See [the Rationale](Rationale.md).

-mnm is to be a general purpose message relay server.
-It provides:
+mnm is to be a general purpose message relay server, implementing an original protocol, Modern Messaging Transfer Protocol (MMTP).

+mnm provides:
 - Reliable message storage (via fsync) and delivery (via ack)
 - Message storage only until all recipients have ack'd receipt
 - In-order message delivery from any given sender